top of page

 Ryan Schneider

-Ryan Schneider is a fifth year PhD student in the Clinical Psychology program, forensic emphasis.
+Ryan Schneider is a sixth year PhD student in the Clinical Psychology program, forensic emphasis.
 His research interests center on legal decision making, contributors to wrongful conviction and the etiology of criminal behavior.
 His master’s thesis examined the influences of potential trial sentence and plea discount on guilty plea decisions of mock guilty and innocent defendants.
 Ryan's clinical interests include forensic mental health assessment and treatment of individuals with criminal offending histories.

 headshot.PNG